nolanw/NWURLTemplate/README.md

 The tests are transformed by [a script](Tests/Support/transform-tests.rb) into XCTest test cases, with the [resulting](Tests/TestExamples.m) [test](Tests/TestExtended.m) [classes](Tests/TestNegative.m) included in this repository.
 The URI Template Tests are included as a submodule but are not necessary for running tests.
 If you do pull updated tests from the URI Template Tests repository, update the submodule then run the transformation script.

+There is a Profiler target in the Xcode project.
+It builds a command-line application for testing the library's execution speed.
+The absolute numbers are probably fairly pointless, but comparing numbers before and after changes or running under Instruments may prove fruitful.

 [URI Template Tests]: https://github.com/uri-templates/uritemplate-test